The Most Controversial SNL Sketches Ever

 Jimmy Fallon's blackface scandal

-In 2000, "SNL" cast member Jimmy Fallon regrettably donned blackface in an impersonation of Chris Rock.
-The sketch was largely forgotten for two decades and it doesn't exist on "SNL"'s official YouTube account, until a clip resurfaced on Twitter, resulting in the hashtag #JimmyFallonIsOverParty and a public apology where Fallon admitted that there was "no excuse" for his "terrible decision to do an impersonation of Chris Rock while in blackface."
+In 2000, "Saturday Night Live" cast member Jimmy Fallon regrettably donned blackface in an impersonation of Chris Rock.
+The sketch was largely forgotten for two decades and it didn't exist on "SNL"'s official YouTube account, until a clip resurfaced on X, formerly known as Twitter, resulting in the hashtag #JimmyFallonIsOverParty and a public apology where Fallon admitted that there was "no excuse" for his "terrible decision to do an impersonation of Chris Rock while in blackface."
 Fallon also spoke with NAACP president Derrick Johnson on "The Tonight Show," where he said he was "horrified and embarrassed" by his past mistakes.

-In response to the scandal, Rock told The New York Times "I'm friends with Jimmy.
+In response to the scandal, Rock told The New York Times, "I'm friends with Jimmy.
 Jimmy's a great guy.
-And he didn't mean anything," adding that, "a lot of people want to say intention doesn't matter, but it does.
+And he didn't mean anything," adding, "A lot of people want to say intention doesn't matter, but it does.
 And I don't think Jimmy Fallon intended to hurt me.
 And he didn't."
 Blackface, though, hurts a lot more people than just the target of the joke.

 Just don't talk about genitalia

 According to The Economist, the Federal Communications Commission (FCC) determined that "fleeting uses" of words such as "penis" "do not render the material patently offensive under contemporary community standards for the broadcast medium."
-"SNL" took full advantage of that fact in their 1988 "nude beach" sketch, where "penis" is uttered not once, not twice, but 42 times.
-Now, can we get a definition of "fleeting?"
+"Saturday Night Live" took full advantage of that fact in their 1988 "nude beach" sketch, where "penis" is uttered not once, not twice, but 42 times.
+Can we get a definition of "fleeting?"

 The sketch portrays Matthew Broderick attending a nude beach for the first time.
 He's self-conscious, but no worries — according to his friend, played by Dana Carvey, he's got "nothing to worry about" since "everyone is here just to relax."
 Of course, Broderick's fears are immediately confirmed when a group of men approach Carvey with a greeting: "Penis looks great today!"
 The men then turn to Broderick with friendly smiles: "Hey, Doug.
 Pretty small penis there!"
 The sketch taps into the self-conscious paranoia we all feel in new situations — and offended plenty of people in the process.